 An application form signed by the senior academic officer responsible for campus-wide undergraduate research activities.

-A description (up to 2,500 words) of the institution’s overall undergraduate research efforts, including assessment information.
-This description should address at least 5 of the 12 characteristics of excellence listed in the COEUR publication
+A description (Section I, up to 10 pages) of the institution’s overall undergraduate research efforts, including assessment information.
+This description should address identify by name and address 5 of the 12 characteristics of excellence listed in the COEUR publication

 and provide evidence for achieving excellence in these areas.
 Successful applications will support claims of excellence by providing objective qualitative or quantitative data.
 Comparison to national or organizational norms is encouraged.

 An in-depth description (Section II, up to 8 pages) of one COEUR program element that has been exemplary.
 Exemplary programs should positively impact the campus as a whole and be validated by supporting data.
 The review committee is especially interested in innovative programs that might serve as models for other institutions.

 Supplementary materials (up to 10 pages) providing qualitative or quantitative data evaluating evidence in direct support of the application narrative.
 The supplemental information should provide supporting data that is not easily communicated in the narrative and should bolster claims of excellence or transformative change.
 Relevant supporting data should be contextualized and summarized in the application narrative.

 Note: Supplemental materials should be developed to specifically support application claims to the AURA competition, and be tailored to the submission.

 Student outcomes: enhanced learning, including evidence that student learning outcomes have been achieved; increased retention and graduation rates; peer-reviewed publications in scholarly journals; presentations at professional conferences; success in obtaining postgraduate employment in major-related field; higher acceptance rates into graduate or professional programs; increased scholarship or fellowship awards that include scholarly work as criteria.